-Candidates who have fulfilled all the requirements, and the Board has determined that they are eligible to sit for the examination will receive an email notifying them of the day, time and place to report for their examination.
-The email will also include a link that will allow them to make hotel reservations.
+Candidates who have fulfilled all the requirements and the ABOG has determined that they are eligible to take the examination will receive an email notifying them of the day, time and place to report for their examination.
+The email will also include a link that will allow them to make hotel reservations at the location of the registration and transportation to the ABOG Office.

 Candidates will not receive the ABOG discounted hotel rate unless they make their reservations AFTER they have received the hotel link.
 This information will be sent at least one month prior to the examination.
 The candidate must make hotel reservations by calling the hotel.
-It is strongly recommended that all candidates stay at the hotel where the registration for the certifying examination is held.
+It is strongly recommended that all candidates stay at the hotel where the registration for the Certifying Examination is held.

-It is the candidate's responsibility to ensure that addresses, both email and physical, are current and correct.
+It is the candidate's responsibility to ensure that their personal email address and physical mailing address are current and correct on the ABOG website personal page.

-Candidates may NOT request a specific month for their test unless there is a serious reason that is out of the control of the candidate such as military deployment or a pregnancy complication.
+Candidates may NOT request a specific month for their examination unless there is a serious reason that is beyond the control of the candidate such as military deployment or a pregnancy complication.
 Any request must be accompanied by documentation.
-Such requests must be received in the ABOG office no later than May 1, 2017.
+Such requests must be received in the ABOG office no later than May 1, 2018.
 ABOG reserves the right to deny any such request.
 Once ABOG has assigned a test week, no change request can be honored.